atch2203/blog/src/content/blog/ledsticks.md

 While my own LED attachment was better in some ways, it was worse than Sundia's in others:
 - While it never broke, it also flew off the LED stick if you hit it too hard (or swung it too fast)
+	- This could be solved with a heat insert (with a )
 - The wire contact with the end cap wasn't very reliable, especially if you hit the attachment frequently

 Both of these issues posed too much of an issue to be usable for vertax and integrals (where making a mistake leads to a dangerous projectile).
 Additionally, while it is similar in brightness to Sundia's LED sticks, it was a lot dimmer than their LED yoyo attachments.